btoll/benjamintoll.com/content/post/runc.md

 So, you may be thinking, why do I need a root filesystem?
 Can't I just change into a new directory?

-Well, no.  In essence, the latter is a `chroot`, where just the root of the filesystem is being changed.
+Well, no.  In essence, the latter could be a `chroot` if it changed the process' view of the filesystem to that new directory being the filesystem root.
 This wouldn't allow for any of the kernel features, in particular namespaces and cgroups, to be applied to the new location.

 > Unlike namespaces, cgroups are not necessary for a container.
 This is because cgroups control what you can **do**, whereas namespaces control what you can **see**.
 >